ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2018-16868](https://github.com/Live-Hack-CVE/CVE-2018-16868) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2018-16868.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2018-16868.svg)

 ## CVE-2018-16866
  An out of bounds read was discovered in systemd-journald in the way it parses log messages that terminate with a colon ':'.
 A local attacker can use this flaw to disclose process memory data.
-Versions from v221 to v239 are vulnerable.